billymedia/WP-AI-Explainer/README.md

 ### From WordPress Admin

 1. Go to **Plugins → Add New**
-2. Search for "AI Explainer Plugin"
+2. Search for "WP AI Explainer"
 3. Click **Install Now** and then **Activate**
 4. Navigate to **Settings → Explainer Settings**
 5. Choose your AI provider (OpenAI or Claude)